 How To Tell If Margarine Is Bad

-One final reminder.
-If your margarine is already like two or more months past the date on the label, toss it out.
+If your margarine is already two or more months past the date on the label, toss it out.
 Yes, even if it seems to be perfectly okay.
-I know some people tell you it lasts for months on end, but that’s stretching it.
+I know some people tell you it lasts for months on end, but that’s just stretching it.